Relief of Douglas MacArthur: Relief

-In a 1973 article from Time magazine, Truman was quoted as saying in the early 1960s:
+In a 1973 article in Time magazine, Truman was quoted as saying in the early 1960s:

 I fired him because he wouldn't respect the authority of the President.
 I didn't fire him because he was a dumb son of a bitch, although he was, but that's not against the law for generals.
 If it was, half to three-quarters of them would be in jail.

 Although Truman and Acheson accused MacArthur of insubordination, the Joint Chiefs avoided any suggestion of this.
 MacArthur was not, in fact, relieved for insubordination.
-Insubordination was a military offense, and MacArthur could have requested a public court martial similar to that of Billy Mitchell in the 1920s.
+Insubordination was a military offense, and MacArthur could have requested a public court-martial similar to that of Billy Mitchell in the 1920s.
 The outcome of such a trial was uncertain, and it might well have found him not guilty and ordered his reinstatement.
 The Joint Chiefs agreed that there was "little evidence that General MacArthur had ever failed to carry out a direct order of the Joint Chiefs, or acted in opposition to an order".
 "In point of fact," Bradley insisted, "MacArthur had stretched but not legally violated any JCS directives.
 He had violated the President's 6 December directive, relayed to him by the JCS, but this did not constitute violation of a JCS order."

 Truman only publicly claimed that MacArthur committed insubordination starting in 1956 when his memoirs were released.
-Truman's official reason for the relief was due to MacArthur's numerous public statements that disagreed with Truman, not insubordination.
-MacArthur responded to Truman's accusation of insubordination in 1956 by saying that Truman, now a private citizen, only accused him of insubordination years afterwards so MacArthur was unable to sue him for a court martial hearing to clear his name.
+Truman's official reason for the relief was MacArthur's numerous public statements that disagreed with Truman, not insubordination.
+MacArthur responded to Truman's accusation of insubordination in 1956 by saying that Truman, now a private citizen, only accused him of insubordination years afterwards so MacArthur was unable to sue him for a court-martial hearing to clear his name.
 MacArthur retorted to Truman's delayed accusations of insubordination that he was probably fired because he called for an investigation in January 1951 of allegations that the Cambridge Five spy ring that had infiltrated the British government's Foreign Office had transferred to Moscow and Beijing all of MacArthur and Walton Walker's war plans as well as Truman's rules of engagement.
 Aerial reconnaissance over Manchuria and bombing China with conventional bombs by UN forces were not allowed by Truman before and after China's entrance to the war.